Skip to Main Content

 Doctors use imaging tests and eye exams to monitor patients long-term.
 Follow-up care may include specialty areas such as rehabilitation, neurology, and endocrinology.

 Eye health is important for survivors of OPGs.
-Your child should visit an ophthalmologist at least once a year as part of routine health care.
+Your child should visit an ophthalmologist (eye doctor) at least once a year as part of routine health care.
 Many survivors have lifelong vision problems, and vision assistance may be needed.
 Low-vision specialists and school accommodations can help children adapt to vision loss.
 Protective eyeglasses can help prevent eye injury.

 Questions to ask your care team